OcelotBabou/Quartz/content/8-NPC/Siar'Morrin/Western/Elden Reedwhistle.md

 **Significant Events**

 - **Major Plot Points**: His current role in maintaining relations with Agroma, and the active role in plays in helping Ratfolk that have settled within Agroma.
 - **Important Missions**: Continuing to faithfully serve the Ratfolk through diplomatic means.
-Recently helped a Ratfolk named [[Virage Greytail]] find occupation as a guard.
+Recently helped a Ratfolk named [[Virag Greytail]] find occupation as a guard.

 Eldin Reedwhistle is a visionary ambassador, whose efforts are crucial not just for the Ratfolk's survival but for their flourishing as a respected and integral part of the regional community.
 His diplomatic endeavors strive to pave the way for a future where Ratfolk are no longer seen as mere survivors of the swamps, but as valuable contributors to a shared world.